suprsend/suprsend-android-sdk/README.md

 - Push Notification permission implemented
 - Compile with 33
 - unset push token on reset call
+- Users will have to add xiaomi sdk aar to the project

 0.1.9
 - Set Preferred Language